msped/podcastfinder/README.md

-# Phrase Finder
+# Podcast Finder

-Flask / React Application to locate phrases from podcasts
+Flask / React Application to locate podcasts from those snippets you remember.